 Managing pain well means looking at the whole picture.
 It’s not enough to treat only the sensation of pain itself.
 Effective care addresses the underlying disease causing the pain, the nervous system’s heightened sensitivity, and the compensatory changes like muscle tension, altered posture, or restricted movement.

-Fortunately, there are many ways we can interrupt pain.
-At the tissue level, treatments such as steroids, anti-inflammatories, local nerve blocks, or non-traditional therapies like laser, massage, and rehabilitation can help.
+Fortunately, there are many ways veterinarians can interrupt pain.
+At the tissue level, treatments may include steroids, anti-inflammatories, local nerve blocks, or non-traditional therapies like laser, massage, and rehabilitation can help.
 At the spinal cord, specific medications can reduce how much signals are amplified.
 At the brain, opioids and sedatives lessen awareness of pain, though they may also affect mood and behavior.

 Supporting a Dog in Pain